 Milk is the basis of many protein shakes, but it doesn't have to be.
 Add soy, rice or almond milk for a little more variety.
-I've even made shakes with diet soda, coffee, tea, coconut water and fat free half & half.
-The key is making sure you avoid most full fat ingredients.
+I've even made shakes with diet soda, coffee, tea, coconut water and fat-free half & half.
+The key is making sure you avoid the most full fat ingredients.

 Sneak some vegetables in for more balanced nutrition.
 Cucumber goes surprisingly well with caramel.
 I've even made a grape protein shake that includes a full cup of spinach without altering the sweet grape taste.